On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: Introduction

 The paper is structured as follows.
-In \textbf{Section 2}, we recall some notations, and some preliminary results including a moving frame and equations of motion in \cite{yu2019problem}.
-In \textbf{Section 3}, we simply discuss the orbital and linear stability of relative equilibrium solutions of the planar $N$-body problem, to prepare for investigating the effective stability and stability in the sense of measure of Lagrange relative equilibrium in the planar three-body problem.
-In \textbf{Section 4}, we recall some classical aspects of Hamiltonian system necessary for the later investigation.
-In \textbf{Section 5}, we give the Birkhoff normal form of the Lagrange triangular point.
+In \textbf{Section 2}, we recall some notations, and some preliminary results including the moving coordinates in \cite{yu2019problem}, and give equations of motion by the moving coordinates.
+In \textbf{Section 3}, we simply discuss orbital and linear stability of relative equilibria of the planar $N$-body problem, to prepare for investigating KAM stability and effective stability of Lagrange relative equilibrium in the planar three-body problem.
+In \textbf{Section 4}, we recall some necessary classical aspects of Hamiltonian system.
+In \textbf{Section 5}, we give the Birkhoff normal form of the Hamiltonian near Lagrange triangular point.
 Although the construction of the normal form is simple in concept but technically complicated in operations, which require some computer assistance; the analysis was performed with the aid of Mathematica.
-In \textbf{Section 6}, we investigate the stability in the sense of measure of Lagrange relative equilibrium , in particular, it's shown that there are a great quantity of quasi-periodic solutions in a small neighbourhood of Lagrange relative equilibrium.
-Finally, in \textbf{Section 7}, we investigate the effective stability of Lagrange relative equilibrium.
+In \textbf{Section 6}, we investigate KAM stability of Lagrange relative equilibrium, in particular, it is shown that there are a great quantity of quasi-periodic solutions in a small neighbourhood of Lagrange relative equilibrium.
+Finally, in \textbf{Section 7}, we investigate effective stability of Lagrange relative equilibrium.